hartrusion/RbmkSimulator/CODE_OF_CONDUCT.md

 Thoughtful, critical discussions that present different viewpoints and perspectives are welcomed, provided they are conducted respectfully and do not promote or endorse human rights violations.
-Constructive debate that questions assumptions and explores different viewpoints is encouraged.
+Constructive debate that questions assumptions and explores different solutions is encouraged.

 Contributions of any form which directly or indirectly try to undermine human rights will not be tolerated and removed.
 This includes: